kjhealy/kieranhealy.hugo/content/blog/the-persistence-of-the-old-regime-again.markdown

 Babcock's discussion of his methods is admirably brief (the snippet above hints at the one sampling problem that possibly troubled him), so I recommend you [read the report yourself](https://ia700504.us.archive.org/0/items/classificationof01unit/classificationof01unit.pdf).

 University reputations are extremely sticky, the conventional wisdom goes.
 I was interested to see whether Babcock's report bore that out.
 I grabbed the US News and World Report [National University Rankings](http://colleges.usnews.rankingsandreviews.com/best-colleges/rankings/national-universities) for 2014 and made a quick pass through them, coding their 1911 Babcock Class.
-The question is whether Mr Babcock would be satisfied with how his rankings had held up, were he to return to us from the grave, ---more than a century of massive educational expansion and alleged disruption notwithstanding.
+The question is whether Mr Babcock would be satisfied with how his rankings had held up, were he to return to us from the grave---more than a century of massive educational expansion and alleged disruption notwithstanding.

 It turns out that he would be quite pleased with himself.

 Here is a plot of the 2014 USNWR National University Rankings, color-coded by Babcock Class.
-In 2014,  USNWR's highest-ranked school was Princeton, and so it is at the top left of the dotplot.
+In 2014,  USNWR's highest-ranked school was Princeton, and so it is at the top left of the figure.
 You read down the ranking from there and across the columns.

 {{% figure src="https://kieranhealy.org/files/misc/babcock-universities-tile.png" alt="University rankings" caption="University rankings and Babcock classifications." %}}